Call or Text Today! 734-846-8358

 Can You Sell a House with Tenants in Place?

-Are you considering selling your rental property in the metro Detroit area but unsure how to navigate the process with tenants in place?
+Are you considering selling your rental property in the Metro Detroit area but unsure how to navigate the process with tenants in place?
 Selling a rental property with tenants can be complex, but with the right approach, it can be done smoothly and legally.
-As an experienced Realtor in the metro Detroit area, Leslie Martin is here to guide you through the process.
+As an experienced Realtor® in the Metro Detroit area, I am here to guide you through the process.

 Understanding Tenant Rights in Michigan

-- Notice of Termination: For month-to-month leases, landlords must provide a written notice to move, allowing one month’s notice as required by Michigan law and specifying the date on which the tenancy will terminate.
+• Notice of Termination: For month-to-month leases, landlords must provide written notice to move, typically one month’s notice, specifying the date on which the tenancy will terminate.

-Understanding these rights is crucial to ensure a lawful and amicable sale process.
+Understanding these rights is crucial to ensuring a lawful and amicable sale process.

 Steps to Selling a Rental Property with Tenants